markormesher/tedium/README.md

 ### Executors

-Tedium itself doesn't actually execute the steps within chores: it uses container orchestrators as executors to do the work.
+Executors are the container orchestrators that Tedium uses to run your chores - it doesn't actually do any of the execution itself.

 The primary executor is Kubernetes, as Tedium is designed to run on a regular cadence with something like a [Kubernetes CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs), but Podman is also supported for local execution.